emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/README.md

 To successfully complete the case, you will need to:

 * Analyze filesystem structure and file relationships
-* Identify file access and staging behavior
+* Identify duplicated or staged files across directories
 * Examine browser history for external activity
-* Correlate events across filesystem and browser artifacts
+* Correlate filesystem state with browser events
 * Reconstruct a logical sequence of actions

+Note: Because filesystem metadata is intentionally limited, **timeline reconstruction will depend heavily on browser artifacts and logical inference based on file placement and duplication**.

 ---
 ## Workspace Files